kylemclean/capstone-projects-portal/docs/deployment.md

 # Deployment

-This guide covers how to deploy the CMPUT 401 project portal.
+This guide covers how to deploy the Capstone Projects Portal.
 It is based on [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-20-04) from DigitalOcean, so if you are running into issues it may be a good resource.